 25. Check Temporary 302 Redirects

-302 redirects indicate that a redirect is temporary, whereas 301s signal that the move is permanent.
+302 redirects indicate that a redirect is temporary.
+While 301s signal that the move is permanent.

 26. Find and Fix Redirect Chains and Loops

-Simply, redirects should go from page A to page B.
+Redirects should just go from page A to page B.

-The site audit report will highlight any issues that exist in relation to redirect chains and loops, and you need to resolve these by updating all redirects in a chain to point to the end target, or by removing and updating the one causing the loop.
+You can resolve these issues by updating all redirects in a chain to point to the end target.
+Or by removing and updating the redirect causing the loop.

-Make sure that your site ticks the boxes below and focus on creating great content for users, not search engines.
+Make sure your site ticks the boxes below.
+And focus on creating great content for users rather than solely for search engines.

-Optimized title tags are the very basics of SEO.
-In fact, they are often the first thing any SEO would take a look at to help a page to rank.
+Optimized title tags are an important (and basic) part of SEO.
+In fact, they’re often the first thing any SEO professional looks at to help a page rank.

 28. Find and Fix Duplicate and Missing Meta Descriptions

-Quite simply, it is your meta description that encourages a user to click on your listing over someone else’s and can either positively or negatively affect your organic CTR.
+They encourage folks to click on your listing over someone else’s.
+And can positively or negatively affect your organic click-through rate (CTR).

 29. Find and Fix Multiple H1 Tags

-A page's H1 tag is your content's main heading, and there should only be one in place per page.
+An H1 tag is an HTML heading used to mark up a webpage’s main subject.
+And there should only be one per page.